paramulator/GettingAndCleaningData/README.md

 ***
 #### Instructions
+1. Load the "dplyr" package.
-1. Simply execute the script "[run_analysis.R] ()".
+2. Simply execute the script [run_analysis.R] (https://github.com/paramulator/GettingAndCleaningData/blob/master/run_analysis.R).
   + the script is expecting to find a folder in the current working directory of the R session called "UCI HAR Dataset".
 All sub-folders and files are expected to be found here.
-If the "UCI HAR Dataset" folder does not exist, it is created and populated with the source data files and folders.
+If the "UCI HAR Dataset" folder does not exist, the script will create it and populate it with the source data files and folders.
+  + An internet connection will be required to download data.
+3. Locate the file "courseProjectStep5.txt" in the "UCI HAR Dataset" folder.
+This is the tidy dataset created from the inputs.
+4. Reference the [CodeBook.md] (https://github.com/paramulator/GettingAndCleaningData/blob/master/CodeBook.md) for details about the contents of the tidy dataset.

+***

 #### Data processing flow

 ##### R script inputs
 There are no parameterized inputs to the R script.
 Instead, all references to external data sources and locally downloaded directories and files are hard-coded.
-That said,

 The raw source data are downloaded from this location: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip